maddoxlab/peaky-speech/README.md

 # peaky-speech
 This library is updated as we improve the peaky speech method.
 We recommend using the the most recent commit/version.

 For the exact code used for the experiments of the methods paper, use commit https://github.com/maddoxlab/peaky-speech/commit/dc0cd4bc3454dcf5309b820167818aefb474b673.
-For the code used for the pilot data included in the methods section of the paper, use commit XXX.
+For the code used for the pilot data included in the methods section of the paper, use commit https://github.com/maddoxlab/peaky-speech/commit/ca20e729f09852deec2300e3f27bb64d68a3c2e9.

 The dataset and analysis code for the paper are available on Dryad: Polonenko, Melissa; Maddox, Ross (2020), Exposing distinct subcortical components of the auditory brainstem response evoked by continuous naturalistic speech, Dryad, Dataset, https://doi.org/10.5061/dryad.12jm63xwd